History of the Orphan Train Riders of New York (Midwest)Immigration

 Seven riders gathered in Grand Island, Nebraska in 1960.
 One of the women placed an enthusiastic phone call to the New York Foundling Hospital

-building in Wahpeton.
+in Wahpeton.
 Nine individuals arrived to become acquainted and exchange life stories on July 1, 1961.
-The group was unanimous in
+The group was unanimous in establishing

 Letters began to arrive from nearly every state in the United States expressing a connection to life as a foundling from New York in search of forming an

-appointing Minnesota as the first state to carry on precedence.
-And so the meeting continued, attendance grew, and a familiar family unit took shape
+Minnesota as the first state to carry on precedence.
+And so the meeting continued, attendance grew, and a familiar family unit took shape yearly.

-objective is to support and educate others about a phenomenal part of American History.
-Annual gatherings are attended by riders, descendants
+is to support and educate others about a phenomenal part of American History.
+Annual gatherings are attended by riders, descendants across-the-board of

 |ORPHAN TRAIN RIDERS OF NEW YORK (MIDWEST)